prakhar1989/docker-curriculum/tutorial/src/index.md

 ead0e804a67b        none                 null                local
 ```

 Great!
-Now that we have a clean slate, let's re-run our services and see if *Compose* does it's magic.
+Now that we have a clean slate, let's re-run our services and see if *Compose* does its magic.

 ```bash
 $ docker-compose up -d